bahanonu/ciatah/docs/docs/pipeline_overview.md

   - `tregRunX` folders (where `X` is a number) contain details of each run setting.
 Delete from analysis folder if don't need outputs later.
   - Remember to adjust contrast in resulting montage movies since different filtering will change the absolute pixel values.
 - `modelPreprocessMovie`
-  - Main processing method for calciumImagingAnalysis.
+  - Main processing method for {{ site.name }}.
 Performs motion correction, spatial filtering, cropping, down-sampling, and relative fluorescence calculations.
 If using Inscopix nVista 1.0 or 2.0, also will correct for dropped frames.
 - `modelModifyMovies`
   - GUI that allows users to remove movie regions not relevant to cell extraction.
 - `modelExtractSignalsFromMovie`